 Some of their messages were polite.
 “SHHH!!
 PLEASE, LET US SLEEP!!” they implored — a plea to “the airbnb crowd”, our guide informed us, explaining how unhappy locals were that tourists had invaded their homes, were holding wild parties in their apartment blocks, wreaking havoc in their neighbourhoods, and changing the very character of their city.

 The signs in Catalan, our guide told us, were too rude to translate.
 The most polite was “Tourists, pack your bags and go home!”
-Give or take a word or two.
+Give or take an expletive or two.

 The anti-social element of social travel and local travel

-Each night Terence and I walked through the Ciutat Vella (Old City) on our way to a restaurant or tapas bar crawl we spotted a small protest by local residents, usually on Placa Sant Jaume, slap-bang between the Renaissance Palau de la Generalitat and the fourteenth century Casa de la Ciutat, the seat of the Catalan government and Barcelona’s City Hall.
+Each night Terence and I walked through the Ciutat Vella (Old City) on our way to a restaurant or doing a pintxo bar crawl we spotted a small protest by local residents, usually on Placa Sant Jaume, slap-bang between the Renaissance Palau de la Generalitat and the fourteenth century Casa de la Ciutat, the seat of the Catalan government and Barcelona’s City Hall.

-Yet the foreign media had stopped reporting the protests in Barcelona that first began during the peak summer tourist season.
-I recalled seeing the stories start to appear in August and September covering the backlash by locals against tourists, apparently sparked by the drunken antics of nude Italian tourists.
+Yet the foreign media had stopped reporting on that and other protests against overtourism in Barcelona, which first began during the peak summer tourist season.
+I recalled seeing the stories start to appear in August and September covering the tourism backlash, and the local resentment of tourists, apparently sparked by the drunken antics of nude Italian tourists.